BretStateham/FlySimExpress/Labs/flysimexpress-02.md

 If you want a more step-by-step lab experience, you can view the <a href="http://aka.ms/flysim" target="_blank">full version</a> of this workshop at a later time.

-## The "myresources.txt" File

-Throughout this lab, you will be creating a number of resources.
-You will need to refer to those resources later in the lab so it is helpful to keep track of all the information you need in a single place.

-To help you do that, a file called `myresources.txt.sample` has been provided in the "Labs" folder whereever you extracted this workshop content to.
-You should create a ***copy*** of that file in the same folder, and just name it `myresources.txt`.
-We'll instruct you periodically to make note of your resources details in that file through this lab.

 ___
 <a name="Exercises"></a>